weidi/softether-docker/README.md

 This container is designed to be as small as possible and host a SoftEther VPN Server It´s based on Alpine so result is around 10MB!
+It´s based on the great work of [SoftEherVPN](https://github.com/SoftEtherVPN/SoftEtherVPN/)

 Available Tags
 ---------